ty2huang/wordle_neo4j/README.md

 ## Setup

 To add this extension to your chrome browser, clone this repository, go to your [chrome extensions](chrome://extensions/), and enable developer mode.
-Then, click "Load unpacked" and load the entire `chrome_extension` folder.
+Then, click "Load unpacked" and load the `chrome_extension` folder.

-Next set up your neo4j database.
+Next, set up your neo4j database.
 Go to [neo4j.com](https://neo4j.com/), and mouse over "Get Started".
 You have the choice to use AuraDB to host your graph database on the cloud, or download the Desktop client.
 The free version of AuraDB is sufficient for this use case.

 It should be easy enough to follow instructions through the neo4j website to create your neo4j server and database.
-Once you database is created, see the query you can run at `data_ingestion/load_csv.cypher` load data to your database.
+Once you database is created, see the query you can run at `data_ingestion/load_csv.cypher` to load data to your database.
 This imports all "word to letter" relationships for all 5-letter words that Wordle accepts.

 ## Usage